Tywael/Darkly/Breach03_WeakCookieAccessControl/Ressources/writeup.md

 1. Never rely on client-side data (cookies, hidden fields, etc.) to control authorization logic.
 2. Always verify privileges on the server side based on session state or secure tokens.
 3. Avoid storing sensitive values or access indicators in cookies unless they are cryptographically signed (e.g., JWTs with validation).
-4. Use HTTP-only and secure flags on cookies to reduce exposure.
-5. Implement proper session management with backend validation mechanisms.
+4. Implement proper session management with backend validation mechanisms.

 ---